statgen/locuszoom-api/docs/api.md

 Filter | Description
 ------ | -----------
-analysis in 1, 2 | Select analysis by a unique identifier. variant1 in ’12:1001’, ’12:1002’ | Select first variant by unique name.
+analysis in 1, 2 | Select analysis by a unique identifier. variant1 in '12:1001', '12:1002' | Select first variant by unique name.
-chromosome1 in ‘1’, ‘2’, ‘X’ | Select chromosome for the first variant by name. position1 ge 1000<br/>position1 le 2000 | Select positions range (in base-pairs) for the first variant. variant2 in ’12:1001’, ’12:1002’ | Select second variant by unique name. chromosome2 in ‘1’, ‘2’, ‘X’ | Select chromosome for the second variant by name. position2 ge 1000<br/>position2 le 2000 | Select positions range (in base-pairs) for the first variant.
+chromosome1 in '1', '2', 'X' | Select chromosome for the first variant by name. position1 ge 1000<br/>position1 le 2000 | Select positions range (in base-pairs) for the first variant. variant2 in '12:1001', '12:1002' | Select second variant by unique name. chromosome2 in '1', '2', 'X' | Select chromosome for the second variant by name. position2 ge 1000<br/>position2 le 2000 | Select positions range (in base-pairs) for the first variant.

 #### SORT